-As of 8/15/20, fishing at Yakutat Lodge continues to heat up.
+Fall fishing report, as of 8/15/20, fishing at Yakutat Lodge continues to heat up.
 Halibut, lingcod and rockfish are abundant in Yakutat Bay and over the last week we boated many excellent fish.
 Halibut are biting jigs and bait fished just off sandy bottoms.
 Drifts over rock piles are yielding solid lingcod and black rockfish.
 The key to success is line management and fishing near the bottom, but keeping the jig off the bottom so as to avoid snagging up.

 Coho fishing in the saltwater has been spotty so far, so we expect that fishery to pick up through the month.
 Once silvers are found in catchable numbers, then mooching for coho in the salt can yield lots of action, and big piles of succulent coho fillets.